SeedTactics/fms-insight/docs/client-flexibility-analysis.md

 calculated time, filtering the data to a specific part and/or pallet.
 (In the example from the previous paragraph, the points would have y-coordinate 5.8 and 9.2 minutes.)
-Exactly like the machine cycles, FMS Insight calculates the median and median absolute deviaion of the points and plots them as a gray band in the background.
+Exactly like the machine cycles, FMS Insight calculates the median and median absolute deviation of the points and plots them as a gray band in the background.
 Finally, the expected time entered into the scheduled jobs is graphed as a horizontal black line.